 There will be a place you always put your chair to sit outside and it may not be where any existing patio is.
 Some plants will always look good and some will always be a just always cause issues.
 When mowing the lawn, where does the grass grows well.
 Which parts are awkward to mow & where doesn’t the grass never grow well.

 Plants also pop up at different times of the year, so does the garden have later flowering plants?
 There may also be some unwanted surprises, awful flower combinations and weeds you never thought you had.

 Gardens like humans aren’t and can never be perfect and your new garden is going to be no different.
-You need to know what annoying habits the garden has and solve these first.
+You need to know what annoying habits the garden has and solve them.

-So what sorts of problems are we talking about, well there are those you can do something about and those you are stuck with – so you need to consider them in your design.
+So what sorts of problems are we talking about, well there are those you can do something about and those you are stuck with – these need ‘designing’ in.